corecompete/sas94-viya/README.md

     * How to [Generate the SSH Public key](https://www.ssh.com/ssh/putty/windows/puttygen)
 * A SAS Software Order Confirmation Email that contains supported Quickstart products.
-    The license file {emailed from SAS as `SAS_Viya_deployment_data.zip`} which describes your SAS Software Order.
-SAS 9.4 software order details required to download the sasdepot.
+    The license file {emailed from SAS as `SAS_Viya_deployment_data.zip`} which describes your SAS Viya Software Order and SAS 9.4 software order details required to download the sasdepot.

 <a name="Download"></a>
 ### Download SAS Software for 9.4 and Viya